 But what I think was most special about this hotel, was the fact that it has – indeed – its own private island.

-Guests of the Renaissance Aruba can take a boat straight from the hotel lobby to Renaissance Island, a 40-acre oasis with two beaches (one adult-only), a restaurant, a spa and a nature walk.
+Guests of the Renaissance Aruba can take a boat straight from the hotel lobby to the Renaissance Private Island, a 40-acre oasis with two beaches (one adult-only), a restaurant, a spa and a nature walk.
 On the beaches, you can get complimentary beach chairs and towels, but who pays attention to those when there are flamingos and iguanas running around?

 Pin for later